RedonAlla/RA.Utilities/Data/RA.Utilities.Data.EntityFramework/README.md

 ## Additional documentation

-For more information on how this package fits into the larger RA.Utilities ecosystem, please see the main repository [documentation](https://redonalla.github.io/RA.Utilities/nuget-packages/Data/EntityFramework/).
+For more information on how this package fits into the larger RA.Utilities ecosystem, please see the [officiary documentation](https://redonalla.github.io/RA.Utilities/nuget-packages/Data/EntityFramework/).

 ## Feedback

-If you have suggestions or find a bug, please open an issue in the RA.Utilities GitHub repository.
+If you have suggestions or find a bug, please open an issue in the RA.Utilities [GitHub repository](https://github.com/RedonAlla/RA.Utilities).
 Contributions are welcome!